jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - **Tool Integration**: Standardized tool framework for external service integration
 - **Subgraph Patterns**: Modular subgraphs enable complex agent logic extension
 - **Message Protocol**: Extensible message structure for new communication patterns
+- **Observability Extension**: Extensible tracing and monitoring capabilities for new components and workflows

 **Testability:**
 - **Component Isolation**: Individual agents can be tested in isolation